kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - the server's role
 - any extensions

-The session remains active until the SETUP stream is closed by either endpoint via a clean termination or error code.
+The session remains active until the SETUP stream is closed or reset by either endpoint.

 A future version of this draft may use the SETUP stream for other purposes, for example authentication.

 ## ANNOUNCE Stream
 A publisher can open multiple ANNOUNCE streams to advertise a broadcast.

 ~~~
 ANNOUNCE Message {
+  Type = 0x1,
   Broadcast Name (b),
 }
 ~~~

+The announcement is active until the stream is closed or reset by either endpoint.
+Notably, a subscriber can close the send side of the stream to indicate that no error occurred but its not interested.

-The subscriber MUST reply on the same stream with an OK message, or close the stream with an error.
+The subscriber MUST reply on the same stream with an OK message.

 ~~~
 OK Message {
+  Cool = 0x1
 }
 ~~~

-The announcement remains active until the ANNOUNCE stream is closed by either endpoint via a clean termination or error code.

 ## SUBSCRIBE Stream
 A subscriber can open a SUBSCRIBE stream to request a track.

 ~~~
 SUBSCRIBE Message {
+  Type = 0x2,
   Subscribe ID (i),
   Broadcast Name (b),
   Track Name (b),